-If you have experience working on a diesel engine’s emissions system, you may be able to fix these issues on your own.
-However, if you’re unsure of the problem or lack the experience to make the repairs, the best course of action is to take your vehicle to the nearest service station.
+If you have experience working on a diesel engine’s emissions system, you may be able to fix these issues yourself.
+However, if you’re unsure of the problem or lack the experience to make the repairs, the best course of action is to take your vehicle to a reputable service station.

-Improperly adjusting your vehicle’s emissions system can cause further damage to the engine, cause air pollution, and go against federal emissions regulations.
+Improperly adjusting your vehicle’s emissions system can cause further damage to the engine.
+Also, it can cause air pollution, and go against federal emissions regulations.
 This is especially true if there’s a problem with the DEF control module, which should be tuned to your vehicle before you attempt to run the engine.